1005 N. Marion St.

 You will automatically win the hearing if the arresting officer or breath test operator fails to appear at the hearing (although they are permitted to appear telephonically at a duty station) after being properly served with a subpoena.

-If you lose the hearing, then your DUI attorney will still have the opportunity to question all of the witnesses under oath, including the officer that conducted the DUI stop, the officer that made the DUI arrest, any other officers mentioned in the police reports, the breath test operator and the agency inspector that maintains the breath test instruments.
+If you lose the hearing, then your DUI attorney will still have the opportunity to question all of the witnesses under oath, including:

-That testimony under oath can later be used in your DUI criminal case to show the prosecutor reasons why the charges should be dropped or reduced.
+That testimony under oath can later be used in your DUI criminal case to show the prosecutor why the charges should be dropped or reduced.
 If the case proceeds to motion hearings or trial, that transcript can be used to impeach the witnesses if their testimony is different.

+The Administrative Review Hearing is perhaps the most important part of your case.
 The hearing will be held within just 41 days of your arrest.
-It is important to hire an attorney that will be able to devote the time and attention to your case that is necessary to have the best chance of winning the formal review hearing.
+It is important to hire an attorney who will be able to devote the time and attention to your case that is necessary to have the best chance of winning the formal review hearing.

 Requesting the Waiver Hearing

 After July 1, 2013, you can waive your right to a formal review hearing for a first DUI.
-In exchange, you can request immediate reinstatement of hardship privileges with a business purpose only license.
+In exchange, you can request immediate reinstatement of hardship privileges with a business-purpose-only license.

 The attorneys at the Sammis Law Firm are still recommending that their clients demand a formal review hearing, even for a first DUI.
+We can help you obtain a 42-day permit so that you can keep driving to work while we fight to invalidate the suspension.

 The DUI Breath in Manatee County, FL

 After an arrest for DUI by the Manatee County Sheriff’s Office, the Bradenton Police Department, or the Florida Highway Patrol, the arresting officer will often ask you to submit to a breath test.
+The only breath test machine for evidentiary use approved in Florida is the Intoxilyzer 8000 manufactured by CMI, Inc.

 Judges in Manatee County that Preside Over DUI Cases